 Is there anything better than the perfect fall day?
 Crisp air with a just a nip of cold and the scents of the season, the crunch of leaves under your feet, and a rainbow of lush natural hues as far as the eye can see.
-While spring is officially here, now is the best time to look ahead and start planning your fall operations.
+While summer is officially here, now is the best time to look ahead and start planning your fall operations.

 Full of rich scenery and charming, rustic towns, one can experience a journey through a region rich in history and nature.
 In New England, many trees produce a pigment called Anthocyanin, which results in jewel-toned reds and purples.
 As nights grow longer, these trees stop creating green chlorophyll, allowing the Anthocyanins to shine.
 This vibrant process can best be seen in the region’s sugar maple trees.

 As this colorful season only lasts from late September to early October, the window to enjoy this experience is limited, and you will need the time to start logistic planning and marketing.
 With Destination America, we can take your guests on a journey through this autumnal wonderland and help customize trips to meet your audience’s needs – from food and experiences to accommodations and transportation, and beyond.
 No matter your guests’ ideal price point, we can craft a phenomenal journey within their budget.
 Here are just a few of the potential stops in New England your guests can visit to get the best views (and photos) of this time of year.